-On April 22, 2021, the Company entered into an Asset Purchase Agreement to sell its infrastructure and automotive business to Skyworks Solutions, Inc. for \$2.75 billion in cash.
-The transaction closed on July 26, 2021.
+On July 26, 2021, the Company sold its infrastructure and automotive business to Skyworks Solutions, Inc. for \$2.75 billion in cash.
 The financial results of the infrastructure and automotive business, which are readily distinguishable from other components of the Company, have been presented as discontinued operations in the Condensed Consolidated Financial Statements because the sale represented a strategic shift for the Company.